Wetherby Lions Senior Citizens Party, Saturday 27th January 2018

 Wetherby’s Fallen Wall Saga

-As can be seen from this photo taken on the 19th October, the wall reconstruction is nearing completion.
-A final handover inspection is due on Friday 20th, after which if all is OK, the Highways Department may re-open the road to 2 way traffic, in advance of the scheduled completion date of the 3rd November.
+As can be seen from this photo taken on the 19th October, the wall reconstruction is complete.
+A final handover inspection was completed on Friday 20th October and the road opened to 2 way traffic later that day, ahead of the scheduled completion date of the 3rd November.